More info: Worcester County Health Department https://www.worcesterhealth.org/

 - Roland E. Powell Convention Center & Visitors Center – Closed

-- Public access to City Hall, the Convention Center and Northside Park’s Recreation Complex – Closed until further notice
+- Public access to City Hall, the Convention Center – Closed until further notice

 - Taxi Inspections: Until further notice, no taxi inspections will be scheduled and no permit renewals or fingerprinting/photographing will be done.
 No one will be penalized for having an expired permit (this year’s expiration date); or an expired medallion on their vehicles (this year’s date).
 These events will resume at a future date with no penalty or increase in fees.